Fly High With High 5 Hot Air Ballooning

 Next thing you know, you’re floating into the skies.

 I live around here, and I never knew we had so many woods in Salem, Nh.
 The view from 500 feet was spectacular.
 The winds took us over Canobie Lake Park, Arlington pond, and a few neighborhoods.
 You could see Rockingham Park, Walmart, lots of wooded areas, and most of Salem, Nh.
 Because of how the clouds dissipated, we were actually able to fly above some.
 I literally had my head in the clouds.
-Also, because of this, we got to see a Glory rainbow! glory is an optical phenomenon caused by light or (more rarely) moonlight interacting with the tiny water droplets that compose mist or clouds (https://en.wikipedia.org/wiki/Glory_(optical_phenomenon).
+Also, because of this, we got to see a Glory rainbow!
+A glory is an optical phenomenon caused by light or (more rarely) moonlight interacting with the tiny water droplets that compose mist or clouds (https://en.wikipedia.org/wiki/Glory_(optical_phenomenon).
 The picture is below, but it doesn’t do it justice.
 It’s something you have to see for yourself.

 The thing about landing